attdevsupport/API-Platform/Payment/Csharp/app1/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - Payment app 1
+  AT&T API Platform Samples - Payment app 1
  ---------------------------------
 This application allows the user to